Highest Quality Protein to Rebuild the Body:

 The BCAA leucine is the only amino acid that helps to stimulate muscle cell DNA to increase muscle protein synthesis.
 Muscle cells contain an inhibitory enzyme named 4E-binding protein 1 (4E-BP1).
 Leucine stimulates the cellular phosphorylation of 4E-BP1, effectively removing it.
 The removal of 4E-BP1 allows for greater activation of factors involved with muscle protein synthesis (5, 6, 7) .

 The best food sources for BCAA’s such as leucine are found in high quality dairy products.
 Raw cheese, raw milk and non-denatured whey protein are the most bioavailable forms of these critical nutrients.
-These BCAA’s should always be consumed as whole foods and not as synthetically derived supplements which are of inferior quality.
+These BCAA’s should always be consumed as whole foods and not as synthetically derived supplements which are of inferior quality protein.

 The Daily Leucine Consumption: